 for whitening teeth.
 The strength of the whitening agent varies widely with the method used.

 What is the difference between professional teeth whitening and over-the-counter kits?

 Professional take-home whitening kits sold in dental clinics contain the next highest strength of whitening agents.
-These kits come with customized home-whitening trays which have been specifically fabricated by the dentist for your teeth.
-This allows an excellent fit during your home treatment, ensuring comfort and maximum contact between the whitening gel and teeth surfaces.
+These kits come with customised home-whitening trays which have been specifically fabricated by the dentist for your teeth.
+This allows an excellent fit during your home treatment, ensuring comfort and maximum contact between whitening gel and teeth surfaces.

 Over-the-counter products contain the lowest strength of hydrogen peroxide.
-They come with standard-sized trays that may not fit your teeth well.
+They come with standard-sized trays which may not fit your teeth well.
 They usually contain very low levels of whitening agents for safety reasons, resulting in less visible results and hence generally lower patient satisfaction.